NorthernScott/exu-website/docs/world/Locations/Nicodranas/index.md

 #### Meandering Treasures

 A place someone could sell items.
 They tend to pay, maybe not top change, but quickly. **Deezma** is the proprietor of this shop.
+The store is carpeted and why would you do that?

 #CurioShop